How to Choose Your SSO Strategy

 Firms that implement SSO gain plenty of advantages.
 For starters, SSO eliminates the problem of password fatigue.
 That's the phenomenon where adhering to the usual recommendation of a unique, complex password for every site or system actually reduces security.
 Faced with overwhelming password requirements, users often simply give up and adopt poor practices like using the same password across multiple services or choosing memorable passwords that are easy to crack.

-With single sign-on, users can focus on memorising one strong, high-quality password.
+With single sign-on, users can focus on memorizing one strong, high-quality password.
 Having just one password also reduces time-consuming calls to IT help desks asking for password resets.

 Another bonus is that single sign-on can help with compliance.
 Because IT gains the ability to set user credentials, the user's access can be strictly controlled.
 For example in a company that must be mindful of financial regulations, a particular user could be allowed to see financial statements but not edit them, making Sarbanes-Oxley requirements easy to adhere to.